Introduction to data outputs and FLOW's public API

 If you’re interested in receiving the output of any FLOW operator in your own application, you first need to set this up in a client application like FLOW Insights.
 Consider the following setup:

-REST sinks
+Widgets and REST sinks

 Learn the basics of authentication and communication with FLOW's REST API in the next guide.

-Then learn more about REST sinks.
+Then learn more about widgets and REST sinks.

 To handle any errors that you might encounter, see the Error reference.